 Why Is My Air Conditioning Unit Shaking?

-Shaking should be a reason for concern for anything mechanical that normally doesn't vibrate or shake when it's operating.
-This definitely applies to your air conditioning unit.
+A shaking air conditioning unit should be a reason for concern for anything mechanical that normally doesn't vibrate or shake when it's operating.
 While this doesn't necessarily mean you'll need a new cooling system, it's a problem best taken care of as quickly as possible.
-Below, we take a look at why your AC unit may be shaking and what can be done about it.
+Below, we take a look at why your AC unit is shaking and what can be done about it.

 Dirt and Debris

-An accumulation of dirt and debris sometimes causes shaking.
+An accumulation of dirt and debris sometimes cause you AC unit to shake.
 This is more likely to be the case with the outside unit since it's more exposed to the elements and things like leaves, grass, and dirt.
 However, a dirty filter could also contribute to unusual vibrations during operation.
 Dirt and debris may also suddenly get into your outside unit after a severe storm or high winds and leave you with a shaking system when it runs.

-If it's not the filter or a dirty inside or outside unit causing the problem, mechanical issues may be contributing to a shaking or vibrating cooling system.
+If it's not the filter or a dirty inside or outside unit causing the problem, mechanical issues may be contributing to your AC unit shaking or vibrating.
 Issues of this nature may be related to:

 - A fan motor or compressor that needs repairing